-Changes in noncurrent assets, deferred outflows related to pension and other postemployment benefits (OPEB), long-term liabilities, deferred inflows related to pensions and OPEB, and unrestricted net position are a result of the College's participation in the Teachers' and State Employees' Retirement System, Disability Income Plan of North Carolina, and Retiree Health Benefit Fund and changes in the actuarial valuations for these plans.
-Further, information about the plans can be found in Notes 9, 12, and 13 (Net Position, Pension Plans, and Other Postemployment Benefits, respectively).
+Changes in the deferred outflows related to pensions and other postemployment benefits (OPEB), long-term liabilities, and deferred inflows related to pensions and OPEB are a result of the College's participation in the Teachers' and State Employees' Retirement System, Disability Income Plan of North Carolina, and Retiree Health Benefit Fund and changes in the actuarial valuations for these plans.
+Further information about the plans can be found in Notes 12 and 13 (Pension Plans and Other Postemployment Benefits, respectively).